system76/tech-docs/src/models/thelio-major-r3/internal-overview.md

-# Thelio Mira (Internal Overview)
+# Thelio Major (Internal Overview)

 ## Left side overview:

 ![Internal overview (left side)](./img/components-left.webp)

 - CPU cooler & CPU are highlighted in red (located behind the CPU shroud)
-- RAM slots are highlighted in green
+- RAM slots are highlighted in green (located behind the CPU shroud)
-- 2.5" SATA drive cage is highlighted in pink
+- 2.5" SATA drive cage (with cover removed) is highlighted in pink
 - M.2 slots are highlighted in white (located underneath the GPU & heatsinks)
-- GPU (in PCIe 4.0 x16 slot) is highlighted in yellow
+- GPU (in PCIe 5.0 x16 slot) is highlighted in yellow
-- PCIe 4.0 x4 and x2 slots are highlighted in dark blue
+- PCIe 4.0 x8 and 3.0 x2 slots are highlighted in navy
 - Power supply is highlighted in cyan
-- Bottom case fan is highlighted in orange
+- Case fans are highlighted in orange

 ## Right side overview: